rtfms/360-view/readme.txt

 No, this plugin is for embedding 360-degree videos and images, not for streaming.
 If you want to embed a youtube (or some other) 360 video, please find a different plugin developed for embedding youtube videos specifically.

 = I pasted the URL of my video into Gutenberg paragraph block, I'm sure the URL is correct, but I'm getting a black rectangle instead of the video/photo.
 How do I fix this? =
 Is the URL in your text shown in blue and underlined?
-Well, Gutenberg outsmarted you.
+If yes, then Wordpress outsmarted you.
 It decided that since you're pasting a URL it needs to convert it into
 HTML that would make your URL clickable.
 What you need to do is
 * click on your block and frame and bunch of buttons will appear around it
 * click the 3 vertical dots at the top of the block